interbr/ap/README.md

 Currently each question is sent to five persons via email.
 Three of them have time find a collective answer.

-All the five can meet on a website with assembled software connected by a software-assembler (neet guy).
+All the five can meet on a website with assembled software.

 If there is no answer in 90 minutes an excuse is sent is not working by the code in this basis.